 What can this course lead to

 This course can allow you to progress to a Level 3 Access to HE course.
-At the college we offer Access to HE courses in Science and Health, Humanities and Social Science, Computing, Business and Engineering.
+At the college we currently offer Access to HE courses in Science and Health and Humanities and Social Science, but are looking into offering Computing, Business and Engineering in future.
 After studying an Access to HE course you can progress to University and study for a degree.

 Are there any additional costs